solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 is that of writing testable code and creating distinct environments for local development, testing, production, etc.

-This can be particularly difficult in Solana program development.
-For example, imagine creating an NFT staking program that rewards each staked NFT with 10 reward tokens per day.
-How do you test the ability to claim rewards when tests run in a few hundred milliseconds, not nearly long enough to earn rewards?
+This is especially difficult in Solana program development.
+For instance, imagine building an NFT staking program where each staked NFT earns 10 reward tokens daily.
+How can you test the ability to claim rewards when tests run in just a few hundred milliseconds—not nearly long enough to accrue rewards?

-Traditional web development solves some of this with environment variables whose values can differ in each distinct "environment."
-Currently, there's no formal concept of environment variables in a Solana program.
-If there were, you could just make it so that rewards in your test environment are 10,000,000 tokens per day and it would be easier to test the ability to claim rewards.
+In traditional web development, this is often addressed through environment variables, allowing different values in distinct "environments."
+However, Solana programs currently lack a formal concept of environment variables.
+If they existed, you could easily modify the rewards in your test environment to something like 10,000,000 tokens per day, making it easier to test claiming rewards.

-Fortunately, you can achieve similar functionality if you get creative.
-The best approach is probably a combination of two things:
+Luckily, you can mimic this functionality with a bit of creativity.
+The most effective solution involves a combination of two techniques:

-1. Rust feature flags that allow you to specify in your build command the "environment" of the build, coupled with code that adjusts specific values accordingly
+1. **Native Rust** feature flags that let you specify the "environment" during your build, allowing the code to adjust values based on the specified build.
-2. Program "admin-only" accounts and instructions that are only accessible by the program's upgrade authority
+2. **Admin-only** program accounts and instructions that are only accessible by the program's upgrade `authority` for setting and managing configuration values post-deployment.

-### Rust feature flags
+### Native Rust Feature Flags

 One of the simplest ways to create environments is to use Rust features.
 Features are defined in the `[features]` table of the program’s `Cargo.toml`